Module 7 of 21 · Foundations

 7.1 The request sequence, step by step

 Modules 1 through 6 gave you the individual pieces: layers, encapsulation, the two models, identifiers, and subnetting.
 This module connects them into a single end-to-end sequence.
+The path below is the cold HTTPS-over-TCP case: no DNS cache entry, no open connection, and no resumable TLS session.
 When you type https://example.com and press Enter, here is what happens:

 Step 1: DNS resolution.
 The browser needs an IP address.
 It checks its own cache, then the OS cache, then sends a recursive query to the configured resolver.
 The resolver walks the DNS hierarchy (root, TLD, authoritative) and returns an A or AAAA record.
 Typical time: 0ms (cached) to 100ms (cold lookup).